wteja/javascript-design-patterns/patterns/1_creational_patterns/singleton/README.md

 # Solution

 We create the function that check if there Logger instance already create.
 If not, just create one and return to caller.
-Just like the example below
+Just like the example below:

 ```javascript
 class Logger {